Adri6336/latin-translator/README.md

 # latin-translator
 Uses OpenAI's GPT-3 to translate text into Latin.
 You must have a valid GPT-3 API key to use.
-Instantiate Translator class with the as follows:
+Instantiate Translator class with the code as follows:

     from main import *
     t = Translator(key)